skaleway/skale-am/packages/typescript-config/README.md

-# `@workspace/typescript-config`
+# `@skaleam/typescript-config`

-Shared typescript configuration for the workspace.
+Shared typescript configuration for the skaleam.